sheaf/HIW-tcplugins/HIW_talk_slides.md

 PluginDefs is this plugin's choice of `s` (from before).

 Review UniqFM: a map from a type-family TyCon to its rewriting function.

+Extra arguments: invisible arguments.
+They correspond to the forall in the standalone kind signature of `ApplySub`.

 Take a moment to recall how it used to be done: have to traverse all the constraints to find type-family applications, and then